PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 ```

 After running this command, you'll be prompted to specify a region.
 Choose the same region that you selected when creating the Cloud Run work pool in the second step of this guide.
-The next prompt will ask if you'd like to allow unauthentiate invocations to your worker.
+The next prompt will ask if you'd like to allow unauthentiated invocations to your worker.
 For this guide, you can select "No".

-After a few seconds, you'll be able to see your new `prefect-worker` service by navigating to Cloud Run page of your Google Cloud console!
+After a few seconds, you'll be able to see your new `prefect-worker` service by navigating to the Cloud Run page of your Google Cloud console.
+Additionally, you should be able to see a record of this worker in the Prefect UI on the work pool's page by navigating to the `Worker` tab.
 Let's not leave our worker hanging, it's time to give it a job.

 ### Step 4.
 Deploying a Flow